What pain and symptoms are associated with the Flexor Carpi Radialis muscle?

 Where is the Flexor Carpi Radialis muscle located?

-The flexor carpi radialis muscle connects to the inside of the elbow (little finger side) and descends down to connect to the base of the index and middle fingers.
+The flexor carpi radialis muscle attaches to the bone of the upper arm (humerus) and descends down to connect to the base of the index and middle fingers (2nd and 3rd metacarpals).

 What movements do the Flexor Carpi Radialis control?